Frankie Miller (country musician)

-Frankie Miller (born December 17, 1931, Victoria, Texas) is an American former country singer.
+Frankie Miller (December 17, 1930 – August 29, 2026) was an American country singer.

-Biography
+Life and career

-Miller landed time singing on local station KNAL and recorded for Gilt Edge a subsidiary of 4 Star Records at the beginning of the 1950s, but served from 1951-53 in the United States Military during the Korean War.
-In 1954 he signed with Columbia Records, releasing several singles, none of which sold well.
+Miller landed time as a teenager singing on local station KNAL and recorded for Gilt Edge a subsidiary of 4 Star Records at the beginning of the 1950s.
+He served from 1951 to 1953 in the United States Military during the Korean War, and was awarded the Bronze Star.
+In 1954 he signed with Columbia Records, releasing several singles.
 Through the latter portion of the decade, Miller performed and recorded locally, sporadically releasing singles.

-He recorded his biggest hit "Blackland Farmer" for Starday in 1956.
-In 1959 he signed with Starday Records and released several singles which became hits on the country charts, including "Blackland Farmer", the 1956 recording, "Family Man", "Baby Rocked Her Dolly", and "A Little South of Memphis".
-He performed on the Louisiana Hayride and the Grand Ole Opry, and was featured in Cashbox magazine.
+He recorded his biggest hit "Blackland Farmer" for Starday Records in 1956, and released several other singles which became hits on the country charts, including "Family Man", "Baby Rocked Her Dolly", and "A Little South of Memphis".
+He was a regular performer on the Louisiana Hayride and the Grand Ole Opry, and was featured in Cashbox magazine where he was recognized in 1960 as "Most Promising New Country Male Vocalist".
+Frankie toured with Ernest Tubb, Patsy Cline, George Jones, Willie Nelson and many other country music legends.

-His last charting hit came in 1964, and he recorded with United Artists in 1965, but quit the music business soon after.
-He worked as a car salesman in Arlington, Texas later in life.
+Miller's last charting hit came in 1964, and he recorded with United Artists in 1965, but quit the music business soon after.
+He worked at a car dealership in Arlington, Texas later in life.
 In the 1980s, Bear Family Records reissued his LPs.
+He signed with Heart of Texas Records in 2005 and continued to perform well into his 80's including shows in England and Sweden.
+His last live performance was in Luck, Texas with Willie Nelson in 2021.

+In July 2026, with the help of his son-in-law Greg Wilson, Miller released a biography about his time in the Country Music industry.
+The book is titled Frankie Miller: The Blackland Farmer - Life Among Country Music Legends.

+Miller died at his home in Arlington, Texas, on August 29, 2026, at the age of 95.